colinhemphill/nextjs-resume/README-CMS.md

 The markdown content will be rendered as HTML to display a description of each work experience.

-### Educational Experiences
+### Achievements

-A series of Markdown files at `edit-me/cms/educationalExperiences`.
-You can use a number prefix to order them, as the items will be displayed in the same order they are arranged in the folder.
+A series of Markdown files at `edit-me/cms/achievements`.
+These are useful for degrees from a university or boot camp, certifications, etc. You can use a number prefix to order them, as the items will be displayed in the same order they are arranged in the folder.

 | Field Name    | Type             | Description                                                                 |
 | ------------- | ---------------- | --------------------------------------------------------------------------- |